 Being aware of frost allows you to limit your flower’s outdoor time to after the frost has passed.
 Until that time, you can start your seeds indoors, starting inside of a potted plant.

-The United States Department of Agriculture (USDA) allows you to track expected frost times using a hardiness zone map.
 For example, if you live in DC, your hardiness zones vary from 5b to 8a.
 Flowers that grow well in this zone include the following: